HSE installed fixed rail for facade cleaning at the Adina Pentridge Apartments, Melbourne.

 What is a height safety system?

 Height safety systems come in two distinct flavours – safe access systems and fall protection systems.
-Both, when used correctly, provide protection against the risks of a fall for workers.
+Both, when used correctly assist those working in high-risk areas from suffering a fall from height.

-No matter what sort of height safety system is needed, it should always be manufactured and installed according to the relevant Australian standards and codes of practice.
+No matter what sort of system is needed, it should be designed, manufactured, and installed according to the relevant Australian standards and industry codes of practice for the jurisdiction it will be located in.

 Safe access systems